codedeman/CalendarCustomize/README.md

 - `getCalendarGrid(for date: Date) -> [[Date?]]`: This function generates a grid of dates for a given month, starting from the provided date.

 ## Usage
-To use the `CalendarView` component in your SwiftUI project:
+To use the `CalendarCustomize` component in your SwiftUI project:
-1. Import the `CalendarUI` module.
+1. Import the `CalendarCustomize` module.
 2. Initialize a `Binding<Date?>` variable to hold the selected date.
 3. Add a `CalendarView` instance to your SwiftUI view hierarchy, passing the `Binding<Date?>` variable to it.

 ## Checklist ✅
+- [X] Provide single column calendar and basic calendar.
 - [X] Initialize a `Binding<Date?>` variable in your SwiftUI view.
 - [X] Add a `CalendarView` instance to your view hierarchy.
 - [X] Implement navigation buttons to switch between months.